 - The subject Dramatic Arts requires a minimum of three years of rigorous, continuous teaching, learning, development and maturation of conceptual and practical skills and techniques.
-The development of voice modulation techniques, e.g. example, should occur over the three-year period and not only in Grade 12.
-(Ensure every period or moment of teaching is focused.) - The sharing of knowledge, acquisition of skills and change in attitudes and values, are embedded in an ongoing deep process approach.
-It is within the process that creative thinking, creativity, imagination, visualisation, problem solving and critical thinking is discovered, explored, conceptualised, implemented, developed and applied. - Consciously develop learners' content knowledge as well as the academic and technical rigour of the subject.
-At the end of Grade 12 learners should demonstrate applied competence of the Curriculum Assessment Policy Statement from Grade 10 to 11 to 12. - Ensure that the integrity of technical skills, style, genres, principles etc. of the dramatic forms are maintained and demonstrated at all times.
+The development of voice modulation techniques, for example, should occur over the three-year period and not only in Grade 12.
+(Ensure every period or moment of teaching is focused.) - The transfer of knowledge, acquisition of skills and change in attitudes and values are embedded in an ongoing deep process approach.
+It is within the process that creative thinking, creativity, imagination, visualisation, problem-solving and critical thinking are discovered, explored, conceptualised, implemented, developed and applied.
+These aspects cannot be attained through individual methodologies or product creation. - Consciously develop learners' content knowledge as well as the academic and technical rigour of the subject.
+At the end of Grade 12 learners should demonstrate applied competence of the Curriculum Assessment Policy Statement from Grade 10 to 11 to 12.
+Ensure that the integrity of technical skills, style, genres, principles etc. of the dramatic forms are maintained and demonstrated at all times.
 (E.g. an Elizabethan poem may be interpreted creatively, but the form and style of the iambic rhythm, the phrasing, the heightened poetry, the vocal and physical delivery, etc. of the Elizabethan genre must be mastered and demonstrated.)
-Be mindful that learners engage differently and achieve outcomes ranging from low cognitive level to high cognitive level (meta-cognitive)